QuantumWizard888/Reverse-Engineering-crackmes-with-Ghidra/README.md

 <img src = "https://github.com/Marco888Space/Reverse-Engineering-crackmes-with-Ghidra/blob/main/ghidra_icon.png" width = 350>

 ## === About === ##
-A collection of random crackme and programming puzzle solutions created using **Ghidra** SRE (Software Reverse Engineering) tool.
+A collection of random crackme and programming puzzle solutions created using **GHIDRA** SRE (Software Reverse Engineering) tool.
 This series of tutorials is for **complete beginners** in Assembly language (x86) and software reverse engineering (like me, lol).
 I created this repository because I wanted to share my solutions and approach, so anyone can learn something from it, and because I need practicing in both C/C++, ASM and reverse engineering.

 * How to create a project in Ghidra #1: read [this short tutorial](https://github.com/Marco888Space/Reverse-Engineering-crackmes-with-Ghidra/blob/main/Import_and_create_project_tutorial.md)
 * How to create a project in Ghidra #2: or you can just watch [this great tutorial](https://www.youtube.com/watch?v=fTGTnrgjuGA)